yashmadan123/mslearn-openai/Instructions/Labs/hol-use-your-own-data-lab1.md

     - **Configuration** - used to configure settings for the model deployment.

 3. In the **Configuration** section, ensure that your model deployment `text-turbo` is selected.

 4. In the **Setup** area, select the default system message template to set the context for the chat session.
 The default system message is *You are an AI assistant that helps people find information*.

 5. In the **Chat session**, submit the following queries, and review the responses:

        ```
        I'd like to take a trip to New York.
 Where should I stay?
        ```

        ```
        What are some facts about New York?
        ```

-    Try similar questions about tourism and places to stay for other locations that will be included in our grounding data, such as London, or San Francisco.
+       >**Note:** Try similar questions about tourism and places to stay for other locations that will be included in our grounding data, such as London, or San Francisco.
 You'll likely get complete responses about areas or neighborhoods, and some general facts about the city.

 ### Task 4: Connect your data in the chat playground